-Also known as Marine Worms, Rock Worms, Segmented Sea Worms, Segmented Worms, Tubeworms, Aphrodite's Worm, Eunice Worm and Giant Reef Worm.
+Also known as Large Elongated Worms, Rock Worms, Segmented Sea Worms, Segmented Worms, Tubeworms, Aphrodite's Worm, Eunice Worm and Giant Reef Worm.

 Found singly buried in gravel, mud and sand areas.

 Bobbit worms are some of the longest of marine worms.